DmxLarchey/coq-library-undecidability/README.md

 # Synthetic Undecidability of IMSELL via FRACTRAN

 This repository is a tailored version of the [Coq Library of Undecidability Proofs](https://github.com/uds-psl/coq-library-undecidability)
-(git branch `coq-8.12`) designed to provided a faster path towards the review of the code of the FSCD'21 submission [_Synthetic Undecidability of MSELL via FRACTRAN mechanised in Coq_](https://www.loria.fr/~larchey/papers/fscd21.pdf) by Dominique Larchey-Wendling.
+(git branch `coq-8.12`) designed to provide a faster path towards code review of the FSCD'21 submission [_Synthetic Undecidability of MSELL via FRACTRAN mechanised in Coq_](https://www.loria.fr/~larchey/papers/fscd21.pdf) by Dominique Larchey-Wendling.